 The world’s highest capital city.
 Astoundingly beautiful national parks.
-Lake Titicaca.
 Ancient Indian monuments, colourful festivals and colonial towns founded on silver.
-So the real surprise is the lack of tourists.
+Bolivia encompasses all of this and more, so the only real surprise is the lack of tourists.

 Despite having much in common with its neighbour Peru, including a rich Inca heritage and spectacular mountain scenery, comparatively few visitors find their way to this rugged, isolated country high in the Andes.

 Those who do are rewarded by a staggering display of natural beauty, from the dense Amazonian jungle in the north to the cracked, arid expanse of the Uyuni salt flats in the south.
 Not to mention countless Spanish colonial treasures and a wealth of indigenous culture – in fact, Bolivia is home to the largest percentage of indigenous people in Latin America.

 Ask our expert consultants to design your tailor-made itinerary and they will introduce you to the baroque churches and fascinating silver mining history of Potosi, the prestigious Gold Museum of La Paz and the enchanting colonial architecture of Sucre.